 For static artwork, Thredd take the reference from your payment token wallet usage group.
-For dynamic artwork, Thredd take the reference from the ProductRef field.
+For dynamic artwork, Thredd take the reference from the ProductRef field (SOAP) or designId field (REST).

-Note: the card art reference (ProductRef field) should be the same for both Visa/Mastercard and your Card Manufacturer.
+Note: the card art reference (ProductRef field for SOAP web services or designId field for REST-based Cards API) should be the same for both Visa/Mastercard and your Card Manufacturer.